JanneMattila/mychess/doc/data.md

 ### Game table

-Game data is split to 3 tables:
+Game data is split to 3 tables (real names all lowercase):

-- gamesWaitingForYou
+- GamesWaitingForYou
-- gamesWaitingForOpponent
+- GamesWaitingForOpponent
-- gamesArchive
+- GamesArchive

 This enables to fetch the data only from single table and single partition per use case in user interface.